microsoft/devhome/docs/architecture.md

 - [Dashboard](./tools.md#dashboard-tool)
 - [Setup flow](./tools.md#setup-flow-tool)
+- Extensions

 ## Extensions

 Extensions are separate packages living as out-of-process components that provide functionality and data used by the Core component and the tools.
-These extensions live outside of Dev Home's core codebase and they interact with Dev Home through a well-defined API or protocol.
+These extensions mostly live outside of Dev Home's core codebase and they interact with Dev Home through a well-defined API or protocol.

 Extensions can be developed by third-party developers or by Dev Home's core development team.
 These extensions allow Dev Home to be extended without modifying its core codebase.